vsoch/spack-package-action/README.md

         uses: vsoch/spack-package-action/install
 ```

-You can optionall set a spack root to install to (defaults to /opt/spack)
+You can optionally set a spack root to install to (defaults to /opt/spack) or ask for full depth (by default we clone with `--depth 1` to increase the speed of the install, but if you need the git history you can add `full_clone: true`

 ```yaml
 jobs: